MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/insights/best-practices.md

    1. Most PlayFab services will automatically generate data for you.
    2. You can also implement your own telemetry [through PlayStream, or our Telemetry system,]('https://docs.microsoft.com/en-us/rest/api/playfab/events/playstream-events?view=playfab-rest').
    3. You can use [Management Commands]('https://review.docs.microsoft.com/en-us/gaming/playfab/features/insights/explorer/management-commands?branch=managementcommands') to ingest custom datasets.
-5. What is the standard data schema ofr PlayFab events?
+5. What is the standard data schema for PlayFab events?
    1. In PlayFab Insights we load all the data from all events into a single table.
 This table is named ['events.all].
 Inside that table you will see a column called "EventData" that contains the payload of JSON information for each event.
 6. Why can't I write SQL?
    1. As of now, we only support KQL (Kusto Query Language) queries in most scenarios.
 We're actively exploring adding full SQL support.
 While KQL takes some getting used to, we think you'll like it once you do.